Marker Logo

 Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
 In addition, it is included in the Medal of Honor Recipients series list.
 A significant historical date for this entry is July 1, 1863.

 Location.
 39° 48.777′ N, 77° 14.122′ W. Marker is near Gettysburg, Pennsylvania, in Adams County.
 It is in Cumberland Township.
-Marker is on Hancock Avenue, on the right when traveling north.
+It is on Hancock Avenue, on the right when traveling north.
 Located near the "Angle" on Cemetery Ridge in Gettysburg National Military Park.
 Touch for map.
 Marker is in this post office area: Gettysburg PA 17325, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Second Brigade (a few steps from this marker); First Pennsylvania Cavalry
+At least 8 other markers are within walking distance of this marker: Second Brigade (a few steps from this marker); First Pennsylvania Cavalry

 Front Plaque image.
 Click for full size.

-Photographed By Craig Swain, December 27, 2008
+Photographed by Craig Swain, December 27, 2008

 2. Front Plaque